Court overturns deceptive practices ruling against Value Village

 A Washington state appeals court has overturned a 2019 ruling that found Bellevue-headquartered thrift chain TVI Inc., which operates Value Village and Savers, had misled customers by deceptively marketing itself as a charity.

-Washington Attorney General Bob Ferguson, whose office sued TVI in 2017 over alleged violations of the state’s Consumer Protections Act, will appeal the decision, spokesperson Brionna Aho said in an email.
+Washington Attorney General Bob Ferguson, whose office sued TVI in 2017 over alleged violations of the state’s Consumer Protection Act, will appeal the decision, spokesperson Brionna Aho said in an email.

 “We … respectfully disagree with the appeals court,” Aho said.
 “We intend to hold Value Village accountable for misleading Washingtonians.”